JustinTMarciano/BioPharma-Biotechnology-Reports/README.md

 2.  **Bottom-Up Fundamental Modeling:** I then build a proprietary, weighted-factor model to derive a fundamental probability from the ground up.
 This involves a deep dive into:
     *   **Scientific & Clinical Data:** Mechanism of Action (MOA), Phase 1-3 trial results, statistical significance (p-values), and clinical meaningfulness.
     *   **Regulatory & Safety Hurdles:** Scrutiny of safety & tolerability profiles, manufacturing (CMC) risk, and historical FDA precedent.
-3.  **Identifying the "Edge":** The final output is the quantifiable difference between my fundamental probability and the market's implied odds, which forms the core of the investment thesis.
+3.  **Identifying an Opportunity:** The final output is the quantifiable difference between my fundamental probability and the market's implied odds, which forms the core of the investment thesis.

 #### **Valuation & Financial Modeling**
 For broader company analyses, I utilize a range of valuation techniques appropriate for the sector, including: